matthewtwarren/SortSpotify/README.md

 ## Usage

-SpotifyDJ can be used as a command line tool
+SortSpotify can be used as a command line tool

-- Open your terminal, navigate to the `SpotifyDJ` directory and run:
+- Open your terminal, navigate to the `SortSpotify` directory and run:

 ```
 python -m src.run